 Here’s a brief rundown of how we do that.

 Going paperless – where possible – means we can dramatically cut waste.
 So we now work on electronic case files.
-Anything else is recycled – right down to old computers that we wipe and recondition before donating to charity.
+Environmental officers ensure that anything else is recycled – right down to old computers that we wipe and recondition before donating to charity.

 Our responsibilities don’t begin and end at the office doors.
 We encourage our people to travel using public transport or our cycle-to-work scheme, to reduce pollution.
+73% of our people get to work using public transport or travel by foot/cycle.
 By being eco-friendly at work, rest and play, we believe sustainability will become second nature for all of us.